Professional Development of Mathematics Teachers — Research and Practice from an International Perspective

 Abstract

-The workshop \emph{Professional Development of Mathematics Teachers - Research and Practice from an International Perspective}, organized by Kristina Reiss (Lud\-wig-Maximilians-Universit\"at M\"unchen), Alan Schoenfeld (University of California, Ber\-keley) and G\"unter T\"orner (Universit\"at Duisburg-Essen) was held November 11th--November 17th, 2007.
+The workshop Professional Development of Mathematics Teachers – Research and Practice from an International Perspective, organized by Kristina Reiss (Ludwig-Maximilians-Universitäat München), Alan Schoenfeld (University of California, Berkeley) and Günter Törner (Universität Duisburg-Essen) was held November 11th–November 17th, 2007.
 The meeting was attended by more than 40 participants with broad geographic representation from all continents.
 The researchers were mostly mathematics educators, some research mathematicians as well as colleagues working in the field of psychology and education.
 Due to the different backgrounds, the talks presented a variety of views on professional development and provided broad conceptual and theoretical information.
 The presentations were scheduled for half an hour and led to intensive discussion afterwards.
-Further, the workshop was organized around the following subtopics: aspects of professional development in general, examples for ``best practice'', perspectives on teaching and learning, various themes in the field of professional development, teaching and teacher education.
+Further, the workshop was organized around the following subtopics: aspects of professional development in general, examples for “best practice”, perspectives on teaching and learning, various themes in the field of professional development, teaching and teacher education.
 It consisted of thirty-seven talks encompassing the aforementioned areas.

-Our meeting started with talks regarding aspects of professional development in general.
-One of the organizers gave an overview on theoretical and practical issues of teachers' professional development (Alan Schoenfeld).
-The following talks were concerned with conceptual aspects (Martin Simon) and issues of effectiveness (John Mason).
-The next session was dedicated to examples of best practice''.
-First, some basic mathematical assumptions in teacher education were outlined (Rina Zazkis), second best examples`` from various countries were presented.
-That is, two professional development initiatives in Germany were pointed out (Peter Baptist, Bettina R"osken), one from Canada (Sharon Friesen), followed by information about the tradition of mathematics teaching in Hungary ("Od"on Vansco).
+The next session was dedicated to examples of “best practice”.
+First, some basic mathematical assumptions in teacher education were outlined (Rina Zazkis), second “best examples” from various countries were presented.
+That is, two professional development initiatives in Germany were pointed out (Peter Baptist, Bettina Rösken), one from Canada (Sharon Friesen), followed by information about the tradition of mathematics teaching in Hungary (Ödön Vancsó).

 The next subtopic was perspectives on teaching and learning.
 Since the focus of the first day was on qualitative studies, these talks were primarily concerned with quantitative approaches.
 The presentation of a quasi-experimental design regarding the effect of an in-service teacher training on students' achievement (Kristina Reiss) was followed by information about the COACTIV project, a study elaborating on the professional knowledge of German mathematics teachers (Werner Blum).
-In the afternoon, the use of different media as a tool to investigate in the field of teacher education was introduced (Miraim Sherin, Aiso Heinze, J"urgen Richter-Gebert and Hans Georg Weigand) as well as some general thoughts about teaching mathematics in the classroom (Abrahm Arcavi and Klaus Hoechsmann).
+In the afternoon, the use of different media as a tool to investigate in the field of teacher education was introduced (Miraim Sherin, Aiso Heinze, Jürgen Richter-Gebert and Hans Georg Weigand) as well as some general thoughts about teaching mathematics in the classroom (Abrahm Arcavi and Klaus Hoechsmann).
 The talks on Wednesday discussed several approaches to initiate professional development of teachers.
 First, a model to describe professional growth was presented and applied to the use of video within teacher development programs (David Clarke).
 The next contributions described how institutional changes inspired and catalyzed practical changes and theoretical progress in the French system of teacher education (Michele Artigue) and how teachers and didacticians can work together as practitioners and researchers in a co-learning inquiry model.
 One of two parallel talks called attention to awareness of teachers for their decisions in complex situations and the (possibly less aware) basic assumptions that guide them (Chris Breen).
 The other one introduced a case study describing the journey of a Taiwanese teacher towards the teaching of mathematical modeling (Kai-Lin Yang).

 On the fourth day of the workshop the first talk gave an overview of mathematics teacher education as a field with two aspects, practice and research, that gained contact in the recent years, (Konrad Krainer), followed by a report on a large teacher education project that incorporated and combined both aspects consistently (Malcolm Swan).
 The next talk on professional knowledge of mathematics teachers and the related TEDS-M study presented current quantitative research in the field (Gabriele Kaiser).
 The end of the morning formed a case study with two elementary teachers and their approaches to mathematical modeling and problem solving (Lieven Verschaffel).
 In the afternoon, a three-hour workshop challenged the participants to deal with professional knowledge, particularly with those aspects of mathematics teachers' knowledge that is distinctive for their profession (Dina Tirosh, Tommy Dreyfuss).
 In a parallel session, a special aspect of professionality, the identity as a mathematics teacher, was focused, presenting the results from a study with ten experienced teachers (Fulvia Furinghetti).
 A second parallel talk introduced the approach of “lesson study” as a means to assure and improve quality in Japanese mathematics classrooms (Makoto Yoshida).
 The last contribution of the day dealt with the mathematical part of teacher knowledge, described by the model of “mathematical knowledge for teaching” (Hyman Bass).